-Get the best practices on how to perform a proof of concept process for your organisation.
+Get the best practices on how to perform a proof of concept process for your organization.

 A “proof of concept,” or PoC, is a demonstration of the practical feasibility of an idea or theory.
 A PoC is usually small and limited in scope and timeframe (from two days to two weeks), as it is not meant to be a complete, finished product.

-Initiating the process of PoC is most relevant when your organisation is considering buying or subscribing to a new solution—e.g. CMS, CRM, ERP, marketing automation, cloud, infrastructure, security.
-This, in turn, may be a part of a larger procurement process in your organisation, where PoCs are organised with the top two candidates of a given solution.
+Initiating the process of PoC is most relevant when your organization is considering buying or subscribing to a new solution—e.g. CMS, CRM, ERP, marketing automation, cloud, infrastructure, security.
+This, in turn, may be a part of a larger procurement process in your organization, where PoCs are organized with the top two candidates of a given solution.

 A PoC, on the other hand, lets you dig deep and get a real sense of the implementation, what resources are really required, what you can actually build and do with the solution, and how the solution works for your team in a realistic setup.

 The first thing to remember when conducting a PoC is that it does not have to be an overwhelming piece of work.
 You decide how comprehensive it needs to be—and whom to involve.
 You can e.g. perform a PoC by yourself and not involve the vendor.

 When that is said, here are the essential steps of a PoC you always should remember:

 A proof of concept is a process designed to present a feasible solution to a specific problem.
 What are you trying to solve with the new solution you are considering?
 What are you trying to do?
 There are marked differences between e.g. testing out eCommerce integration, building a customer journey, assessing security, and trying out a new resource management system.